 - Responsibilities of buyer and seller

-- The contract must be notarized by a notary public
+- Contracts can be notarized by a notary public to increase legal credibility, but it is not mandatory:

 4. Property ownership proof